usableprivacy/upribox/docs/source/intro.rst

 +--------------+------------------------+---------------------------+
 | WiFi         |       onboard          | TL-WN722N **v1** [#f5]_   |
 +--------------+------------------------+---------------------------+

+Please note that version 2 of the TL-WN722N WiFi dongle uses a different chipset and is not supported anymore.

 The upribox software works with Raspberry Pi 1 as well, but the performance for adblocking is considerable worse.
 Other potentially